sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 -----------------------

-While the binomial distribution is conceptually the simplest distribution to understand, it’s not the most important one.
+While the binomial distribution is conceptually the simplest distribution to understand, it is not the most important one.
 That particular honour goes to the **normal distribution**, also referred to as “the bell curve” or a “Gaussian distribution”.
 A normal distribution is described using two parameters: the mean of the distribution µ and